opendistro/for-elasticsearch-docs/docs/install/rpm.md

 agent-stats-metadata = agent-stats-metadata
 ```

-Finally, restart the Elasticsearch service and PerformanceAnalyzer will be accessible from outside the machine.
+Finally, restart the Elasticsearch service.
+After the restart, Performance Analyzer is accessible from outside the machine:

 ```bash
 sudo systemctl restart elasticsearch.service
 ```